 The scores show that a family that is ok without grudges may turn miserable when grudges are present.
 But holding a grudge is not the only reason for a failing family.
 We will look at other causes in my future analysis of the data.

 Of course, we do not know what the chicken or the egg is.
-Many people get hurt within their families.
+Many people get hurt by their families.
 So, if a family member causes harm and bad blood, the whole family suffers.
 If we want to save the family, both the harmful actions and the grudges have to stop.

 The finding is not surprising given the previous three results.
 Assuming that the harm was created previously and is not ongoing, it is up to the grudge holder to fix the situation.
 Moreover, the grudge holder must change his or her behavior.
 Relationships don’t get better when we do not give praise, say neither thank you nor sorry.
 The wish to get even does not help either.